 At minimum, a version always has one translation which by default is the initial/main translation.
-Further versions can be added, but only for languages that have previously been added to the global translation list, that is a list of all languages available in the system.
+Further versions can be added, but only for languages that have previously been , that is a list of all languages available in the system.
 The maximum number of languages in the system is 64.

 Different translations of the same Content item can be edited separately.
 This means that different users can work on translations into different languages at the same time.

 Translatable and untranslatable Fields

 Language versions actually concern translating values of the Fields of a Content item.
 Every Field in its definition in a Content Type can be set to be Translatable or not.

 Translating the Field values is natural in some cases, for example for the body of an article.
 However, there are Fields where translating is impractical, for instance images without text, numbers, e-mail addresses and so on.
 Platform still gives the possibility to mark all Fields as translatable regardless of their Field Type.
 It is only the user's (content manager's) decision to exclude the translation possibility for those Fields where it makes no sense.